 There is the Planning Permit and the Building Permit.

-These two permits are completely separate from each other and therefore have two separate unrelated sets of requirements and are issues by different governing bodies.
+These two permits are completely separate from each other and therefore have two separate unrelated sets of requirements and are issued by two different governing bodies.

 That might seem obvious to some, however, it's probably the most common question we receive on a daily basis.